-Kids are not won over with more bells and whistles.
-They suss out the magic in our non verbals and are drawn in by our ability to project wonder and create a special world that is theirs and ours together.
-We really don’t need stuff to do that.
+Kids are not won over with bells and whistles.
+They suss out the magic in what we say and do, and they are drawn in by our ability to project wonder and create a special world that is theirs and ours together.
+They also really want to drive their own learning, so they are served best when we set things up for them, then give them space to play.
+We really don’t need a lot of stuff to do any of that.

 If we really want to connect with our kids, let’s take out the clutter.
-If we want our kids to grow up to be focused, creative thinkers who are self-directed, persistent, resilient and joyful, we have to realize that less is not more, it’s everything.
-Science screams it, and now, more than ever in history, our kids need us to wake up, realize, and live by these truths.
+If we want our kids to grow up to be focused, creative thinkers who are self-directed, persistent, resilient and joyful, we have to realize that less is not more; it’s everything.
+Science screams it, and now, more than ever, our kids need us to live by these truths.

 The world in which our kids are growing up bombards them with stimulation.
-Whether it be screens, things, or the focus of adults, the amount of inputs our kids receive far outpaces any time in history.
+From screens to possessions to the focus of adults, the amount of inputs our kids receive now far outpaces any time in history.
 Today, the U.S. represents 3.1% of the world's children, but 40% of the toy market, and on average, we consume twice as many goods as we did fifty years ago.
 At the same time, kids’ free play time has been decreasing continuously since 1955.

 “Simplicity is the ultimate sophistication.” —Leonardo DaVinci

-Streamline play environments.
 Again, kids play more creatively and joyfully when there are fewer toys around.
 If we have too many toys, we can reduce our collections or put some of them away to limit how many are out.
 If we don’t have a lot of toys, let’s start to see that as a strength.
-If we participate in a play class or group, look around and ask yourself, “I wonder what my child will find to play within this space?” not “How many different things is the facilitator providing to my child?”
+Look around and ask yourself, “I wonder what my child will find to play within this space?”

-Celebrate repetition.
-Adults bore easily, but young children's’ developing minds thrive on repetition—it literally drives brain development.
+Adults bore easily, but young children's developing minds thrive on repetition—it literally drives brain development.
 And yet, so many times we devalue a play opportunity for being “something they’ve done before” (This makes me crazy, to be truthful).
 When kids get the chance to revisit and repeat play scenarios, they strengthen the neural connections involved with those activities.
-Watch closely, and you’ll also notice that, when kids get the chance to try things repeatedly, they iterate, making small adjustments that drive discovery and, you guessed it, creativity!
+Watch closely and you’ll also notice that when kids get the chance to try things repeatedly, they iterate, making small adjustments that drive discovery and, you guessed it, creativity!

-Don’t fear downtime—embrace it!
+You can actually embrace it!
 Whatever it is about our kids being idle that repels us, let’s lean into it.
 What are we really afraid of?
-If our kids pause in a given play activity, let’s not assume they are under stimulated.
-Let’s hold back and not rush to provide the next point of focus.
-We can wait.
+If our kids pause in play, let’s not assume they are under-stimulated.
+Let’s not rush to provide the next point of focus.
 Our kids truly can make magic of a little time and whatever they have around them.
 Plus, the chance to find the next object of focus for themselves will teach our kids just that—how to focus.